 Note If you use the previous version of the DMS console, enter the name of the table in the search box in the top navigation bar.

 - From the results, click the Table tab.
 Find the table and click Details on the right to go to the Tables page.

 - In the top navigation bar, click Home.
 In the search box in the middle of the Home page, enter the name of the table that you want to view.

 - Navigate to the Tables page from the SQLConsole tab

 - On the Tables page, perform relevant operations as required.

 Table 1.
-GUI of the Tables page Section Description Table overview You can view the following parameters:
+GUI of the Tables page Section Description Table overview The following basic information about the table is displayed: